 June 30, 2022 – employers with 5+ employees

+What if an employer doesn’t comply?
 Employers who don’t offer a plan by the deadline may face financial penalties: The CalSavers website indicates that, per Unemployment Code Section 1088.9(b), each eligible employer that, without good cause, fails to allow its eligible employees to participate in CalSavers, on or before 90 days after service of notice of its failure to comply, shall pay a penalty of $250 per eligible employee if noncompliance extends 90 days or more after the notice, and if found to be in noncompliance 180 days or more after the notice, an additional penalty of $500 per eligible employee.

+Can I offer a plan other than CalSavers?
 CalSavers isn’t your only choice for a retirement savings plan.
 There are many retirement plans such as IRAs, 401(k)s, defined benefit pensions, and more.
 Only a few are custom-built for the needs of small-to-medium businesses.
 So, how do you choose one?

+Should I offer a retirement plan other than CalSavers?
 Start by identifying what is most important to you and your employees.
 It might be…

 - The total amount that you and employees can save each year, as well as whether those contributions will come with any tax benefits.